GarrettOHara/graduate-intro-operating-systems-notes/lecture_P2L1/notes.md

 - There are multiple processes waiting in the ready queue.
 - Which process do we choose to execute on the CPU?

-CPU Scheduler is an OS component that manages how the processes use the CPU resources
+*CPU Scheduler is an OS component that manages how the processes use the CPU resources*
-    - Decides which process in the ready queue is disported to the CPU to use the resources
+    - Decides which process in the ready queue is dispatched to the CPU to use the resources
     - Determines how long each process will run on the CPU

-**Preempt**: interrupt and save current context **Schedule**: run scheduler to choose next process **Dispatch**: Dispatch process and switch into its context
+**Preempt**: interrupt and save current context (preemption) **Schedule**: run scheduler to choose next process **Dispatch**: Dispatch process and switch into its context

-SCheduler makes sure that the CPU time is spent running Processes instead of running scheduling algorithms.
+Scheduler makes sure that the CPU time is spent running Processes instead of running scheduling algorithms.
 Its important ot have efficeint design and implementations within the scheduling process and efficient data structures involved in queuing processes in the ready state.
     - how long did processes run in the past, misc. data is optional

+It is important that the scheduler spends time scheduling processes and doing as little overhead comptuation as possible.
+This requires the CPU scheduler to have: *Efficient design, effecient scheduling algorithms, and efficient data structures used to represent waiting processes/scheduling decisions (process history, priority, etc).*

 ### How long should a Process run?

 *How often do we run the scheduler?* The long the schedule runs, the less time can be used to process a Process.

 If we want to understand how well teh CPU time was utilized, we need to calculate the scheduling process time, add the time it takes to determine the next process for scheduling, and then divide it by the amount of time each process ran